hyperskill/unit-converter/README.md

-# Unit converter
+# Unit Converter

-Project: Unit converter
+Project: Unit Converter

 Go to the *src* directory, change *main.kt* and put your *.kt* file(s) in it.